webstrasuite/webstra-gateway/README.md

 # gateway
-This service functions as gateway API which will handle all authentication and authorization for all webstra services and prevent any unauthorized access.
+This service functions as gateway API running in the Kubernetes cluster, that will handle authentication and authorization for all webstra services and prevent any unauthorized access.